alfredgaleno/Election_Analysis/README.md

 Overall, the election audit was successful and verified that Diana DeGette won.
 It is also clear to see that as candidates campaign, winning Denver County is an integral part of winning a congressional seat in Colorado.

-The script that we made and ran can be used for future elections as well.
-By changing the list of candidates, and/or the list of counties this script can be applied to elections all over the country.
-If the inputs are correctly changed the script should run seamlessly.
+The script that we made is versatile can be used for future elections as well.
+By changing the input data  this script can be applied to elections all over the country.
+The script could be changed to give insight into politcal affiliations and other metrics depending on what data is collected at the polling site too.
+If needed this script could even be used on a national level by adding in further code to asses state by state results.
+If the inputs are correctly changed for the source the script should run seamlessly.